skasiri/gift-i-card/readme.txt

 4. Map your WooCommerce products to Gift-i-Card variants as needed.

 == Changelog ==
+= 1.2.4 =
+* Updated compatibility to WordPress 6.9
+* Updated compatibility to WooCommerce 10.4.3
+* Improved plugin stability and reliability with latest WordPress and WooCommerce versions

 = 1.2.3 =
 * Added batch processing system for product synchronization to handle large product catalogs efficiently
 * Configurable batch size setting for product sync (default: 10 products per batch)